-Then at DraftKings Sportsbooks, new players can claim a sign-up bonus of up to $1,000, awarded as a $500 risk-free bet and a matched first deposit bonus up to $500 by using the offer promo code “WIN”
+Then at DraftKings Sportsbooks, new players can claim a sign-up bonus of up to $1,000, awarded as a $500 risk-free bet and a matched first deposit bonus up to $500 by using the sportsbook promo code “WIN”

 FanDuel is offering a very similar deal to DraftKings in that of a $500 risk-free bet.
 FanDuel will credit your first bet up to $500 if you lose.
 The risk-free bet must be made on only one bet slip.
 So, there is no reason not to bet $500 on your first bet as you have nothing to lose.

 In the most significant aspects, the daily fantasy games offered by FanDuel & DraftKings are very similar.
 But, each operator does offer unique features that can affect the player’s chance of winning.